Network

 • Steal sensitive data

-In many cases, the final step that allows access is a verification code sent to you.
+In many cases, the final step that allows access is a verification code sent directly to you.

 Verification codes, also known as one time passwords or OTPs, are part of two factor authentication.